maximgeller/hello-electron/README.md

 Fire up your app again with `npm test` and check it out!
 If this worked for you, you now have the power of a desktop app that provides a home for your to-do list!
 ## Conclusion
-To take this project a step further, can you figure out how to enable storage for to-dos?
+To take this project a step further, can you figure out how to enable storage for your to-dos?
 Additionally, what about creating a shortcut to the app on your desktop?
-Here's a hint: check out a little package called Squirrel
+Here's a hint: check out a little package called [Squirrel](https://github.com/Squirrel/Squirrel.Windows).
+Good luck!
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEzNTYwMjc4OTYsMTU1NDc3MDY4MSwtMz
+eyJoaXN0b3J5IjpbODAyMzQ4ODExLDE1NTQ3NzA2ODEsLTMwMz
-AzOTcxNzE1LC0yMDM1MzE5MTEyXX0=
+k3MTcxNSwtMjAzNTMxOTExMl19
 -->